Recast Knowledge Base

 The values provided here will be used when forecasting or optimizing the Plan.

-The Lower Funnel Channel Settings allows you to control how we treat your Lower Funnel channels by default when Forecasting and Optimizing.
+The Lower Funnel Channel Settings section allows you to control how we treat your Lower Funnel channels by default when Forecasting and Optimizing.

 Each channel has four options: